-2022 Compensation Design Principles
+2023 Compensation Design Principles

 - Pay Aligned with Performance.
 We designed a majority of our CEO's and NEOs' pay packages to be "at-risk" and aligned with stockholder interests.
 This "at-risk" pay will only reward executives for positive financial, strategic, and/or stock performance, which aligns the interests of our NEOs with those of stockholders. - Market Data Considered in Designing Competitive Compensation Program.
-Our Compensation and Management Development Committee reviewed Parsons' long-term business and talent strategy alongside market compensation levels and program designs to develop a holistic frame of reference when designing the 2022 executive compensation program and when establishing individual pay decisions. - Consideration of Relevant Factors and Independent Compensation Consultant Input.
-Our Compensation and Management Development Committee considered various relevant qualitative factors, in addition to the advice of the Compensation and Management Development Committee's independent compensation consultant, in designing and setting 2022 executive compensation.
+Our Compensation and Management Development Committee reviewed Parsons' long-term business and talent strategy alongside market compensation levels and program designs to develop a holistic frame of reference when designing the 2023 executive compensation program and when establishing individual pay decisions. - Consideration of Relevant Factors and Independent Compensation Consultant Input.
+Our Compensation and Management Development Committee considered various relevant qualitative factors, in addition to the advice of the Compensation and Management Development Committee's independent compensation consultant, in designing and setting 2023 executive compensation.

-2022 Compensation Highlights

-- Executed a Successful CFO Transition.
-Mr. Ball retired as CFO on July 25, 2022 and transitioned to a part-time advisory role as of such date and through his retirement from the Company, effective September 30, 2022.
-Mr. Ofilos succeeded Mr. Ball as CFO as of July 25, 2022.
-In connection with his July 25, 2022 CFO appointment, Mr. Ofilos received an increase of 40% over his 2021 base salary as Executive Vice President.
-In connection with Mr. Ball's transition to a part-time advisory role following his retirement as CFO, Mr. Ball's base salary was reduced by 56.25%.
-Following Mr. Ball's retirement from the Company, he was appointed a non-employee Director of the Board, in which time he became eligible for non-employee Director compensation. - Annual Incentives Paid at 110% of Target for CEO and Other NEOs for Fiscal Year 2022.
-Annual incentive awards for our CEO and other NEOs are based on corporate financial goals and a strategic qualitative goal aligned with diversity. - In February 2023, the Compensation and Management Development Committee determined that the achieved payout for our CEO and other NEOs, relative to the corporate financial goals and strategic goal for 2022 was 110% of target. - Long-Term Incentives Weighted Towards Performance-Based Awards.
-For 2022, long-term incentives were granted using a mix of time-based restricted stock units ("RSUs") constituting 40% of total target value with a three-year ratable vesting schedule and performance stock units ("PSUs") constituting 60% of total target value with a three-year cliff vest based 50% on cumulative contract awards and 50% on cumulative gross profit margin as sold, with the final award payout dependent on achievement of the performance criteria during the three-year performance cycle. - The PSUs also incorporate a relative total shareholder return ("rTSR") performance metric.
-The rTSR serves as a modifier, with performance leverage between 75% and 125% based on Parsons' percentile ranking within a custom peer benchmark group over the three-year performance cycle. - Vesting of 2020-2022 Long-Term Incentive Performance Awards Below Target.
-For the 2020-2022 performance cycle, in February 2023, the Compensation and Management Development Committee determined performance relative to the financial performance goals for these awards for the three-year performance cycle ending December 31, 2022, resulting in a weighted average performance achievement of 125% of the target awards.
-The weighted average performance achievement was then modified by the rTSR multiplier achievement of 75%, for a total achievement of 93.75%.
-The 2020-2022 PSU awards will be paid in shares to the NEOs in March 2023.
+• Annual Incentives Paid at 183% of Target for CEO and Other NEOs for Fiscal Year 2023.
+Annual incentive awards for our CEO and other NEOs are based on corporate financial goals and a strategic qualitative goal aligned with diversity.

+In February 2024, following the conclusion of the record-setting 2023 fiscal year, the Compensation and Management Development Committee determined that the achieved payout for our CEO and other NEOs, relative to the corporate financial goals and strategic goal for 2023 was 183% of target.

+Long-Term Incentives Weighted Towards Performance-Based Awards.
+For 2023, long-term incentives were granted using a mix of time-based restricted stock units ("RSUs") constituting 40% of total target value with a three-year ratable vesting schedule and performance stock units ("PSUs") constituting 60% of total target value with a three-year cliff vest based 50% on cumulative adjusted EBITDA and 50% on cumulative revenue, with the final award payout dependent on achievement of the performance criteria during the three-year performance cycle.

+The PSUs also incorporate a relative total shareholder return ("rTSR") performance modifier.
+The rTSR modifier, may adjust the weighted average for financial performance between 75% and 125% based on Parsons' percentile ranking for total shareholder return within a custom peer benchmark group over the three-year performance cycle.

+- Vesting of 2021-2023 Long-Term Incentive Performance Awards at 136%.
+For the 2021-2023 performance cycle, in February 2024, the Compensation and Management Development Committee determined performance relative to the financial performance goals for these awards for the three-year performance cycle ending December 31, 2023.
+Company achievement across the two financial metrics, cumulative Contract Awards and cumulative adjusted EBITDA, resulted in a weighted average performance achievement of 116% of the target awards.
+The weighted average performance achievement was then modified by the rTSR multiplier achievement of 116.67%, for a total achievement of 136%.
+The 2021-2023 PSU awards will be paid in shares to the NEOs in March 2024. - Dodd-Frank Compliant Compensation Clawback Policy Adoption.
+In October 2023, the Committee adopted the Parsons Dodd-Frank Compliant Compensation Clawback Policy which provides for the recovery of certain incentive compensation in the event of an Accounting Restatement.
+This Policy is designed to comply with, and shall be interpreted to be consistent with, Section 10D of the Securities Exchange Act of 1934, as amended, Rule 10D-1 promulgated under the Exchange Act and Section 303A.14 of the New York Stock Exchange Listed Company Manual.

-Key Changes We Are Making to the Executive Compensation Program for 2023
+Key Changes We Are Making to the Executive Compensation Program for 2024